Exhibitor Rules and Regulations

 Exhibitor agrees to be financially responsible for any debts incurred either by himself, by his subcontractor(s), or by Exhibit Management on his behalf, both generally and under the specific circumstances noted above.
 The exhibitor specifically agrees to indemnify the College, exhibition management and their agents and to hold them harmless in any dispute over fees.
 If a subcontractor fails to make payment to the College, Exhibit Management, or any agent of either for any costs incurred on the exhibitor’s behalf, for whatever reason—including bankruptcy of the subcontractor, or payment dispute—exhibitor agrees that such fees are his direct responsibility.
 Nothing included above shall constitute an obligation upon the College, or Exhibit Management or their agents to arrange for or otherwise provide any activities and services normally the obligation of the exhibitor, and not specifically provided for elsewhere in this Agreement.

 Exhibitor designated contractors must carry their own insurance to cover exhibit material against damage and loss, as well as public liability insurance of at least $1 million per occurrence and $1 million aggregate against injury to the person and property of others.
-A certificate of insurance naming the American College of Gastroenterology, Freeman Decorating and the Phoenix Convention Center as additional insured must be received at least 30 days prior to the Exhibit Hall opening.
+A certificate of insurance naming the American College of Gastroenterology, Freeman Decorating and the Music City Center as additional insured must be received at least 30 days prior to the Exhibit Hall opening.

 FDA Guidelines